getsentry/sentry-docs/src/collections/_documentation/workflow/integrations/global-integrations.md

 ### GitHub Enterprise

 You can use the data from your GitHub Enterprise commits to help find and fix bugs faster.
+[Troubleshooting]({% link _documentation/workflow/integrations/global-integrations.md %}#troubleshooting-2)

 #### Configure GitHub Enterprise